-Here you will find all kinds of useful information that will help you to identify your garden birds and how to make your garden more friendly to birds and to all biodiversity.
+Here you will find all kinds of useful information to help you identify your garden birds and help make your garden more friendly to birds and biodiversity.

 Our gardens are a haven for wildlife

 Our gardens are a haven for wildlife throughout the year.
 In winter, a variety of bird species are attracted to feeders and bird tables and can be watched from the comfort of our own homes.
 During the spring and summer, as well as availing of the food you put out, many birds will nest in nestboxes, trees, shrubs and even garden sheds.
 See below for more information on Ireland’s garden birds, how you can give them a helping hand throughout the year, and even contribute to their monitoring through the Irish Garden Bird Survey each winter.

 Ireland’s biggest bird survey is open to everyone and a great way to learn about the birds in your garden.
 Taking part is easy and provides us with really important data on how our garden bird populations are doing from year to year.

 Gardening for birds